Operational amplifier: Ideal op amps

 The first rule only applies in the usual case where the op amp is used in a negative feedback design, where there is a signal path of some sort feeding back from the output to the inverting input.
 These rules are commonly used as a good first approximation for analyzing or designing op-amp circuits.

 None of these ideals can be perfectly realized.
 A real op amp may be modeled with non-infinite or non-zero parameters using equivalent resistors and capacitors in the op-amp model.
-The designer can then include these effects into the overall performance of the final circuit.
-Some parameters may turn out to have negligible effect on the final design while others represent actual limitations of the final performance.
+The designer can then include these effects in the overall performance of the final circuit.
+Some parameters may turn out to have negligible effect on the final design, while others represent actual limitations of the final performance.

 Real op amps

 Real op amps differ from the ideal model in various aspects.